 I went into the city on Saturdays for my voice lesson, and stopped by Newbury Comics afterwards.
-Usually, I browsed solo, making my pick of the week by what caught my eye in the used CD section.
+Usually, I browsed solo, making my pick of the week on a whim, by whatever caught my eye.

 Sometimes friends chimed in.
 Alexandra visited from New York and insisted I try Little Earthquakes.
 I listened to that weird album every day in October before it finally clicked.
 I gave it time, and now it’s there, a cherished part of my life soundtrack.

 On my first visit to Oxford, I brought home the most British albums I could find at HMV.
 The Kooks, Lily Allen, and Kate Nash became the music behind my study montage, eventually bringing me back.

 When I moved to the UK, I gave digital music a proper go.

 It would be silly to bring CDs in my suitcase.
 Instead I downloaded this new thing called Spotify: a candy shop of options.

 Overwhelmed, I strived to emulate the feeling of a stack of CDs within the platform.
 Dreaming of Newbury Comics, I organised my digital playlists by album.

 Back to the present, I still use Spotify like this.
 But with my new record player, I’m determined, one album at a time, to bring back the stack.